 Students and faculty of Lehigh's storied civil engineering program are recognized globally for expertise in structural, environmental, geotechnical and water resource engineering.
 They leverage facilities such as Lehigh's Center for Advanced Technology for Large Structural Systems (ATLSS) -- a renowned National Engineering Research Center with unparalleled capabilities in structural engineering and related fields.
 The department also plays a leading role in the University's STEPS initiative, its sustainable development program, and its thriving and award-winning Engineers Without Borders chapter.

 Designed to evolve along with an industry constantly in flux, the department tackles research ranging from artificial intelligence to bioinformatics, computer vision to network safety.
 Student research is a department priority, and students enjoy opportunities to work on several nationally funded research projects every year.
-Additionally, the computer science and business program (CSB) is one of just a few programs nationwide to be dually accredited by the professional governing bodies for computer science and business.
+Additionally, the computer science and business program (CSB) is one of just a few programs nationwide to be dually-accredited by the professional governing bodies for computer science and for business.

 The department boasts innovative, cross-disciplinary research in fields as diverse as nanotechnology, optical technologies and integrated circuit design, among others.
 Students at all levels partner with thier peers and faculty on the latest emerging technologies.
 They also have access to incredible facilities and leading research institutes including the Center for Photonice and Nanoelectronics, and the Center for Advanced Materials and Nanotechnology.

 One of the nation's earliest systems engineering programs, the department explores and teaches analytics, optimization, and high-performance computing to give students the tools to solve a number of complex industrial challenges in areas such as manufacturing, production, healthcare and financial services.